farmhill-learning/autism-guide/content/education-schooling/index.md

+---
+title: Education & Schooling
+description: "This resource explores considerations for schooling and education for children on the autism spectrum, addressing common questions and concerns parents may have."
+image: education-schooling.png
+---

 # Thinking about schooling

 When considering schooling and education options for their children on the autism spectrum, parents often start with: "Can my child go to school?"
 Sometimes this question is also phrased as a need - “my child needs to go to school.
 How will he get an education otherwise?”
 This seemingly simple thought opens the doors on a variety of questions and concerns that parents often struggle with.